Agile-IoT/enforcer-yaml-spec/README.md

 # Enforcer Yaml Specification

-This document describes the specification of the configuration files used by the agile-enforcer to map requests sent to several services running in the gateway to policy decisions performed by agile-security.

-This repository has a description of the configuration format, and an example in ``sample-spec.yaml``

-***Terms used***
+This document specifies the behaviour of the encorcement proxy for the agile-stack.
+To this end, we explain message flow, and the configuration specification.
+The specification includes a yml file referncing a swagger specification.

+## Terms used

 **ServiceName:** name used to reach the container in the container (internal docker or balena network) network.
 In the following example,